-Today there is a lot of talk about companies and their social, environmental responsibility.
+Today, there is a lot of talk about companies and their social and environmental responsibility.
 When a company does not have a social-environmental commitment, many people ask, is this a criminal act?

 What Is Corporate Social Environmental Responsibility Policy?

-A corporate social-environmental responsibility policy is when a corporation, company, or brand will ensure that the products they are producing do not harm society in any way and they have environmental policies in place.
-In other words, a corporation or a company is not just concerned about profits but also about society and the environment.
+A corporate social-environmental responsibility policy is when a corporation, company, or brand will ensure that the products they produce do not harm society in any way and that they have environmental policies in place.
+In other words, a corporation or a company is not just concerned about profits but also society and the environment.

 Recent research has shown that many consumers want to buy from companies, corporations, and brands that care about society and the environment.
 Many feel that companies should be more transparent to show the consumers what they are doing to help humanity and the environment.

-Here are the thing that people want to see a company has as their social, environmental responsibility:
+Here are the thing that people want to see a company has as their social and environmental responsibility:

-- A company actively working to reduce their carbon footprint.
+- A company is actively working to reduce its carbon footprint.

-- A company improving its social and environmental policies, including those throughout the entire global supply chain.
+- A company is improving its social and environmental policies, including those throughout the global supply chain.

-- A company participating in fair trade and ethical sourcing practices.
+- A company is participating in fair trade and ethical sourcing practices.

-- A company that beleives in diversity, equity, and inclusion for all members of society.
+- A company that believes in diversity, equity, and inclusion for all members of society.

 - A company that has charitable global giving policies in place.